KumarSanskar/C-Programs/functions/function.md

 * A function can be invoked in two ways -
 * (i) Call by Value - it copies the values in actual parameters into formal parameters.
-*                    - during this any chnage in formal parameter is not reflected back in actual parameter.
+*                    - during this any change in formal parameter is not reflected back in actual parameter.
 * (ii) Call by Reference - in place of passing value to function being called, a reference to original variable (value) is passed.
 *                         - during this any change made in formal parameter is reflected back in actual parameter.
 ---